t07902301/data-acquisition/readme.md

 ## Dataset Generation

-* For a full experiment result reproduction, it's recommended to use the current data splits in **data**, as the random seed of generating this folder is fixed only lately.
+* For a full experiment result reproduction, it's recommended to use the current data splits in **data**, as the random seed of generating this folder is just fixed explicitly.

 Shifted data splits are generated first by split raw dataset into 4 splits (train, test, validation and data pool), and then make data shifts by removing some labels from train split.
 By far, we first save the indices of 4 data splits and statistics for data normalization into **init_data** directory.
 Next we save data shifts indices into **data** directoty.